 The top band of the diagram shows what a balanced life consists of.
-If work demands increase, we conscientiously drop things so that we can focus on what we need to get done.
+If work or other demands increase, we conscientiously drop things so that we can focus on what we need to get done.
 The first things to go are not the chores (I wish); what we drop are activities that we think are optional, nice to-dos.

 If the demands continue, we gradually give up more and more, the funnel and our lives becoming narrower and narrower.
 In the end we are left with just the stressors that drain our resources and nothing to restore us.

 Alongside the dwindling of life activities are the accumulating symptoms we experience as we become more and more exhausted.